kiasaki/blog/content/pages/about.md

 designed code boundaries.
 I am not fanboy of any specific tool or language but more of the right tool for the job and being able to ship quickly.**

-I currently live in Toronto, Canada but am often seen travelling in Europe or the East Coast.
+I am based in Toronto, Canada, come from Montreal and often work remotly for clients or employers.

 -----